Adobe Creative Cloud At-Home Access

 The free “At-Home” access provided by Adobe ended on July 6th, 2020.
 Loyola faculty and staff can still access the Adobe products on Loyola imaged machines.
 Faculty and staff that do not have access to a Loyola imaged machine or prefer to work on personal workstations are eligible for “At-Home” access as part of the University license agreement.
 Current faculty and staff who need “At-Home” access should contact the ITS Service Desk.
 Once added to the “At-Home” license group, individuals can follow the instructions below to enable access to Creative Cloud Desktop Apps on your personal device.

-Loyola students enrolled in Spring 2021 courses that require Adobe Creative Cloud access can receive an Adobe "At-Home" license for the semester.
+Students enrolled in summer classes that require Adobe Creative Cloud access can receive an Adobe "At-Home" license for the summer session.
 Instructors must contact Information Technology Services (ITS) and request access for each specific class that requires an Adobe Creative Cloud license.
 ITS will grant an Adobe Creative Cloud "At-Home" license to all students currently enrolled in the courses indicated by the instructors.

 1. Visit https://creativecloud.adobe.com and use your school credentials to sign in.